DYNAMITE VOLLEYBALL CLUB HANDBOOK

 V. Open gym/tryout sign-ups

 All players wishing to play travel volleyball must tryout for a team.
 Players must sign-up on-line.
-All participants wishing to tryout must 1.) sign-up on line, 2.) pay on-line, 3.) print and sign an assumption of risk form, and 4.) register with SRVA on-line to participate in open gyms or tryouts for DVC.
+All participants wishing to tryout must 1.) sign-up on line, 2.) pay on-line, 3.) print and sign an assumption of risk form, and 4.) register with SRVA on-line to participate for DVC.

-Printed and signed forms should be brought to first open gym/tryout attended.
+Printed and signed forms should be brought to the tryout attended.

-1. The DVC Travel fee for 2019-2020 includes practice, tournament participation fees, conditioning, practice facilities fees, equipment, coaches, t-shirts, 2 jerseys, shorts, and socks.
+1. The DVC Travel fee for 2022-2023 includes practice, tournament participation fees, skills clinic(s), practice facilities fees, equipment, coaches, t-shirts, 2 jerseys, shorts, and socks.

 Not included--playing time and travel expenses.